-How does a quad or ATV handle compared to a bike?
+How does an ATV handle compared to a bike?

-Do I need training to ride a quad or ATV?
+Do I need training to ride an ATV?

-Legally you don't need any training to ride a quad or ATV on the road, but due to some of the handling challenges it's always best to seek some guidance.
+Legally you don’t need any training to ride on the road, but due to some of the handling challenges it’s always best to seek some guidance.
 The European ATV Safety Institute (EASI) is a non-profit organisation that provides safety courses.

 Do I need to wear a helmet or other protective clothing to ride a quad or ATV?

-Legally, you don't need to wear a helmet when riding a quad, even on the public highway, although we recommend you do.
+Legally, you don’t need to wear a helmet, even on the public highway, although we recommend you do.
 In terms of protective clothing, as in a car, legally all you need to wear is enough clothing to avoid breaking any public decency laws.
 But again, we recommend you wear protective clothing along with a helmet.
 Better safe than sorry.

 What age can someone ride a quad or ATV?

 It depends on the type of quad and the age of the child.
-On the road you can ride a quad as soon as you hold a full driving licence (category B or B1), which is 17 years old.
-Off-road, on private land, there is no age restriction but this doesn't mean any child can ride any quad.
-Other regulations apply that limit the speed of the quad and age of the rider.
+On the road you can ride an ATV as soon as you hold a full driving licence (category B or B1), which is 17 years old.
+Off-road, on private land, there is no age restriction but this doesn’t mean any child can ride any of these vehicles.
+Other regulations apply that limit the speed of the ATV and age of its rider.

 Can children ride quads and ATVs?